BlueM/XMLTransformer/README.markdown

 Examples
 ===========

-All of the examples below assume that your code includes the following two lines in order to load the class and to import the namespaced class:
+All of the examples below assume that your code includes the following lines in order to load the class and to import the namespaced class:

-	require_once 'XMLTransformer.php';
+	require_once '/path/to/repository-clone/lib/BlueM/XMLTransformer.php';
-	use BlueM\XMLTransformer;
+	// Alternatively, you can use PSR-0 autoloading use BlueM\XMLTransformer;